 &clk= field in the Click Tracker, and that the Click-through URL is URL-encoded as is needed.

-Once you have added the Salesforce DMP Trackers to the email, click the "Save" button, and you're all set.
-When you send the email campaign, Salesforce DMP will be able to gather data from the emails when they're opened by your consumers.
+Once you have added the Audience Studio Trackers to the email, click the "Save" button, and you're all set.
+When you send the email campaign, Audience Studio will be able to gather data from the emails when they're opened by your consumers.